o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ### Summary:
 <!-- Single paragraph explanation of the feature -->

-There is an effort at [ros-simulation/simulation_interfaces](https://github.com/ros-simulation/simulation_interfaces/pull/1) to standardize simulation interfaces existing robotics simulators in [ROS 2](https://docs.ros.org/en/jazzy/index.html).
+This RFC is a follow-up to an effort at [ros-simulation/simulation_interfaces](https://github.com/ros-simulation/simulation_interfaces/pull/1) to standardize simulation interfaces existing robotics simulators in [ROS 2](https://docs.ros.org/en/jazzy/index.html).
+Current implementation of similar interfaces is limited to ROS 2 Spawner Component, that utilizes gazebo messages for ROS 2 communication.
+Proposed approach includes three new Components that will fulfill the design presented at [ros-simulation/simulation_interfaces](https://github.com/ros-simulation/simulation_interfaces/pull/1), and that are planned to be developed alongside updates to simulation interfaces.
+Backward compatibility will be ensured for ROS2SpawnerComponent and ROS2ContactSensor - they will be available through CMake configuration.

 ### What is the relevance of this feature?